LRSORRENTI/YouTube-MP3-Converter/README.md

 ## Usage

 **Simply paste a YouTube URL into the input field and click "Convert".
 You'll be prompted to enter a filename for the MP3.
-Once the conversion is finished, the page redirects to a download page where you can verify the audio, and the converted MP3 will also be inside of the MP3-Files directory**
+Once the conversion is finished, press 'Click Here To Download', and the converted MP3 will be inside of your downloads folder, it will also be inside of the MP3-Files directory**

 ## Legal Note